SaiReddyA-1/Github-Popular-Repos/README.md

 <summary>Implementation Files</summary>
 <br/>

-Use these files to complete the implementation:
+The following files were used to complete the implementation:

 - `src/components/GithubPopularRepos/index.js`
 - `src/components/GithubPopularRepos/index.css`